-What worries me as well is what happens (o0r doesn’t happen) in education, Italians leaving high-school are extremely intelligent, they likely can beat any American in geography and math but what lacks is practical teaching, less theory more action.
+What worries me as well is what happens (or doesn’t happen) in education.
+Italians leaving high-school are extremely intelligent, they likely can beat any American in geography and math but what lacks is more practical teaching, less theory more action.
 Serious reform in this sector is truly needed.

 Obviously guys, this is 100% an opinion piece and I’d love to hear from you, especially Italiani, on your thoughts about wage and salaries in Italy.
 Bring on the discussion and check out the stories of others that I compile in my ‘locals I love’ section of the site.
 I also recommend this article (in Italian) that tackles this same ‘low wage’ question.